linlabcode/moBamPlot/README.md

 MOBAMPLOT
 =========

-moBamPlot is a tool create interactive graphs to plot bam read density at specific loci. moBamPlot is currently under development.
+moBamPlot is a tool to create interactive graphs and plot bam read density at specific loci. moBamPlot is currently under development.

 Install
 =======